ajitsingh98/Data-Science-Interview-Questions-Answers/sql.md

 ---

-40. Write a query to fetch the departments that have less than 4 people in them.
+Q. Write a query to fetch the departments that have less than 4 people in them.

 <details ><summary><b>Answer</b></summary>
     <p>